joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 ### Dealing With Overloaded Functions

-The best way I've found to deal with overloaded functions is the same way you deal with deep functions: Write a function that would do want you want, then don't call it.
+[The best way I've found to deal with overloaded functions is the same way you deal with deep functions and other non-simple workflows](Journal%202019-08-20%20-%20Overloaded%20Functions%20-%20Picking%20Your%20Overload%20Type.md): Write a function that would return want you want, then don't call it.
 Boom.

 In the case of overloaded functions, you call the target function with parameters you know will invoke a certain overload declaration, and test the return type of that.